squid-cache/squid-cache.github.io/docs/KnowledgeBase/UnparseableHeader.md

 ## Workaround

-- Fix the software sending this header. if you cant do that yourself report it to the broken server or client software authors please.
+- Fix the software sending this header. if you can't do that yourself report it to the broken server or client software authors please.
     This used to be a big problem around 2005 but has become less common now that all the middleware proxies dump these requests.
 The authors